-In other dioceses and jurisdictions of the Anglican Communion, clergy who operate in a similar capacity are sometimes referred to as Non-Stipendiary or Self-Supporting, indicating that they do not receive a stipend as do ‘regular’ clergy.
+In other dioceses and jurisdictions of the Anglican Communion, clergy who operate in a similar capacity is sometimes referred to as Non-Stipendiary or Self-Supporting, indicating that they do not receive a stipend as do ‘regular’ clergy.
 Irrespective of these titles, however, the general understanding of the ministry exercised, is that of ordained service, offered alongside a primary occupation or profession, hence the designation…Bi-Vocational.

 During the period of training /formation, trainees operate in their cures and congregations, under the supervision of Rectors or Priests-in-charge.
-On completion of their training, they remain in these locations functioning in similar manner to an assistant curate.
+On completion of their training, they remain in these locations functioning in a similar manner to an assistant curate.

 Application and Selection for Training Persons desiring to enter the SMTP are required to: